dimagi/commcare-hq/packages/quickcache/README.md

       # ...
   ```

-# Features (Django)
+# Features

-- In addition to caching in the default shared cache,
+- If you're using the Django default,
-  quickcache caches in memory for 10 seconds
+  then in addition to caching in the default shared cache,
-  (conceptually the length of a single request).
+  quickcache caches in memory for `memoize_timeout` seconds,
-  This can be overridden to a different number with memoize_timeout.
+  (suggested 10 seconds, conceptually the length of a single request).

 - In addition to varying on the arguments and the name of the function,
   quickcache will also make sure to vary